readthedocs/readthedocs.org/docs/tutorial/index.rst

 - The configuration lives next to your code and documentation, tracked by version control.
 - It can be different for every version (more on versioning in the next section).
+- Some configurations are only available using the file.

 Read the Docs works without this configuration by making some decisions on your behalf.
 For example, what Python version to use, how to install the requirements, and others.